 Types of leasing arrangements

-Generally, Singapore law recognises contractual agreements (whether oral or written) under which occupation and use of real estate is let for a certain period of time.
-Such arrangements include both leases and licences.
+The law generally recognises contractual agreements (whether oral or written) under which occupation and use of real estate is let for a certain period of time.

 Common terms in commercial leases

-In terms of apportioning costs, the landlord is generally liable for structural repairs whereas the tenant is obliged to keep the demised premises in good and tenantable condition.
+In terms of apportioning costs, the lessor is generally liable for structural repairs and the capital as well as non-recurring costs whereas the lessee is obliged to keep the property in good and tenantable condition, with fair wear and tear excepted, and shall bear the non-capital and recurring costs of the premises.